A public event was organized to release the report - State of Democracy in South Asia

 3 March 2017

-Jain University in collaboration with Lokniti-CSDS and Global Barometer Survey organized a Public Event for the release of the State of Democracy in South Asia Report, on 2 March 2017.
+Jain (Deemed-to-be University)in collaboration with Lokniti-CSDS and Global Barometer Survey organized a Public Event for the release of the State of Democracy in South Asia Report, on 2 March 2017.

 The South Asia Report is part of the Global Barometer Surveys (GBS), a first comprehensive effort to measure, at a mass level, the current social, political, and economic atmosphere around the world.
 It provides an independent, non-partisan, multidisciplinary view of public opinion on a range of policy-relevant issues.
 The South Asia Report covered Bangladesh, India, Nepal, Pakistan and Sri Lanka.